 - Giving – Read more about why we give and how giving is an act of mission.

 - Kidtown – Kidtown volunteers serve the youngest in our community by sharing the gospel and loving them each week during the service.
+We have a hope that 100% of our congregation serves in Kidtown each year.

 - Garrido Meal train: Provide meals for the Garrido family now that Colette has arrived.